The second trading week of 2022 is here and we bring you a regular recap of the most interesting economic data and events that took place last week.

 On Friday, we got data on US Nonfarm Payrolls, which measures the change in the number of people employed during the previous month, excluding agriculture.
-The household survey showed a very sunny picture of the labour market, with falling unemployment and an improving employment-to-population ratio.
+The household survey showed a very sunny picture of the labor market with unemployment falling and the employment to population ratio improving.

 On Friday, we were also waiting for CPI (Consumer Price Index) data from the euro area, which measures the change in the price of goods and services from the consumer's perspective.
-Currently 5.0% compared with 4.9% previously.
+Currently 5.0 % versus the previous 4.9 %.

 What's in store for the current trading week?

 We expect the first half of the week to be weaker on data.
-On Tuesday, we will be expecting ECB President Christine Lagarde and later in the day Fed Chairman Jerome Powell to speak about the economic outlook and recent monetary policy measures before the Joint Economic Committee in Washington.
+On Tuesday, we will expect ECB President Christine Lagarde to speak and later in the day, Fed Chair Jerome Powell to speak about the economic outlook and recent monetary policy actions before the Joint Economic Committee in Washington.